 How do I know what fire precautions I need?

-It is up to the nominated person to determin the appropriate fire precautions as a result of their Fire Risk Assessment.
+It is up to the nominated person to determine the appropriate fire precautions as a result of their Fire Risk Assessment.

-The guidance publication, Do You Have Paying Guests? is available on the Gov.uk website and provides advice tailored specifically for B&Bs, guest houses and self-catering properties.
+For accommodation businesses, the guidance publication Do You Have Paying Guests? is available on the Gov.uk website.
+It provides advice tailored specifically to B&Bs, guest houses and self-catering properties.
 It is designed to encourage compliance, by giving businesses practical advice on reducing fire risks in their establishments.
 It explains the risk assessment process, sets out sources of further advice and guidance and offers some practical information for owners on what may represent appropriate and proportionate fire safety measures in these types of premises.